 DKV Belgium invests mainly in government bonds.
 The remaining bonds are covered bonds and corporate bonds and are well diversified.
-As the stock market has felt a severe impact of the Covid-19 pandemic, DKV Belgium is taking the necessary steps in the investment strategy to ensure that the company stays financially healthy.
 Overall, there is limited risk due to tightened spreads of the corporate bonds in the active portfolio and assets are mostly spread over the safer government bonds.